ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Abstract

 \section{Abstract}

-The explosive growth in academic literature necessitates automated deep research (DR) agents, yet their evaluation remains a significant challenge.
+A surge in academic publications calls for automated deep research (DR) systems, but evaluating them is still an open problem.
 First, existing benchmarks often focus narrowly on retrieval while neglecting high-level planning and reasoning.
-Second, existing benchmarks favor general domains over the scientific domains that are the core application for DR agents.
-To address these gaps, we introduce \textbf{\ourbenchmark}, a \emph{M}odular-\emph{i}ntegrated \emph{bench}mark for scientific \emph{DR} agents.
-Grounded in academic literature, our benchmark is a human-annotated dataset of 200 instances across 10 scientific domains, including both research and review papers.
-Besides, we also propose a \emph{M}odular-\emph{i}ntegrated \emph{Eval}uation Paradigm for \emph{DR} Agents (\textbf{Dr.Mi-Eval}), which leverages the rich structure of academic papers to assess the core competencies of planning, retrieval, and reasoning through two complementary modes: an \textbf{end-to-end} evaluation for \task agents and an \textbf{isolated} evaluation for foundational LLMs as potential backbones.
-Experimental results reveal a fragmented performance landscape: agents exhibit specialized strengths but share critical weaknesses, most notably in performing the multi-source retrieval required for review-style tasks and performing consistently across diverse scientific fields.
+Second, existing benchmarks favor general domains over the academic domains that are the core application for DR agents.
+To address these gaps, we introduce \textbf{\ourbenchmark}, a modular benchmark for \emph{A}cademic \emph{DR} \emph{A}gents.
+Grounded in academic literature, our benchmark is a human-annotated dataset of 200 instances across 10 academic domains, including both research and review papers.
+Furthermore, we propose a modular \emph{Eval}uation Paradigm for \emph{A}cademic \emph{DR} \emph{A}gents (\textbf{\oureval}), which leverages the rich structure of academic papers to assess the core capabilities of planning, retrieval, and reasoning.
+It employs two complementary modes: an \textbf{end-to-end} evaluation for \task agents and an \textbf{isolated} evaluation for foundational LLMs as potential backbones.
+Results reveal uneven capabilities: while agents show specialized strengths, they struggle with multi-source retrieval and cross-field consistency.
 Moreover, improving high-level planning capability is the crucial factor for unlocking the reasoning potential of foundational LLMs as backbones.
-By exposing these actionable failure modes, \ourbenchmark provides a diagnostic tool to guide the development of more reliable academic research assistants.
+By exposing these actionable failure modes, \ourbenchmark provides a diagnostic tool to guide the development of more reliable automatic academic research assistants.